knexator/blog/_time_genres/2d-time.md

 We start with an egg and a new moon, and some time (both horizontal and vertical) later get a chick and a full moon.
-The wobbly lines connecting both points in time are causal chains: they always advance up and to the right, meaning that all the points they visit form a well ordered causal chain.
+The wobbly lines connecting both points in time are causal chains: they always advance up and to the right, meaning that all the points they visit form a well-ordered causal chain.
 For this reason, we will call them timeline-like lines.
 Each of these lines starts with an egg and a new moon, and ends with a chick and a full moon.
 So, for every one of them, there's some point in which the events "egg hatching" and "quarter moon" take place.
 Let's draw these point-events, for each timelike-line: